One-To-One Help And Support

 What My Scholarship Means

-Justin and Lee (right)- talk about how a Longford Scholarship is helping them on their way to careers in finance and art.
-And, in a third film, law undergraduate CJ and her mentor Jessica discuss how their relationship works.
+Justin and Lee (pictured) talk about how a Longford Scholarship helped them on their way to careers in finance and art.
+And, in a third film, law undergraduate CJ and her mentor Jessica discussed how their relationship works.

-Former Longford Scholars look back at how the trust supported their rehabilitation, and enabled them to turn their lives around after being in prison (right).
+Former Longford Scholars look back at how the trust supported their rehabilitation, and enabled them to turn their lives around after being in prison.
 And Michele, one of our team of volunteer mentors, describes her role supporting Naomi.

 “Michele, my mentor, tells me how she sees me when we meet up.
 And she is able to tell me what progress I am making, and what I still have to work on.
 If she hadn’t been there, if the trust hadn’t had confidence in me, I don’t think I would have been able to cope.”